ouarez/acosys/index.md

-  While we wish to be recognized on the strength of our expertise and consistent delivery, we are also proud to be an Aboriginal company.
+  While we wish to be recognized on the strength of our expertise and consistent delivery, we are also proud to be an Indigenous company.
 intro_images:
   - intro_image: /img/camsc.jpg
     intro_image_title: CAMSC Certified Supplier